RubyDoma/Devops-Course-Starter/README.md

 $ docker-compose up --build

-Use the folliwing commands to spin up the three containers separately:
+Use the following commands to spin up the three containers separately:

 $ docker-compose up webapp-prod
 $ docker-compose up webapp-dev